-The PMC Governance Committee monitors the solvency capital position at least quarterly, enabling any appropriate actions to be identified as and when necessary to ensure compliance with the capital management policy.
+The PMC Board and the PMC Governance Committee monitor the solvency capital position at least quarterly, enabling any appropriate actions to be identified as and when necessary to ensure compliance with the capital management policy.

 Assets held to cover the SCR are localised in the UK or Ireland, and are invested directly or indirectly in short-dated Sterling-denominated liquid instruments, such as UK gilts, so as to ensure appropriate security, quality, and liquidity of those assets.